 I actually like getting really drunk and I’m quite a good drunk person to be around.
 Some people just shouldn’t drink at all because they get aggressive, but I’m all about having a good time when I’ve had a skin full.

 Do you think peer pressure stoops when you leave school?
 Oh please!
 Peer pressure is everywhere and it will be around until the day you die.
-And where I’m from, peer pressure is MASSIVE in the drinking culture.
-If you turn down a drink on a night out, you’ll often here the cry of “be a man, and have some more drink.”
+And where I’m from, peer pressure is very prevalent in the drinking culture.
+If you turn down a drink on a night out, you’ll often here the cry of; “be a man, and have some more drink.”
 (Or something similar).

 Ironically, part of ‘being a man’ is not following the flock and doing whatever the hell you want because you want to – not because you’ve been told to.
 I rarely bow down to peer pressure, but I’m only human.
 There is certainly a short-term comfort, following the status quo, but it doesn’t mean it’s the best thing to do.